Connect with others who understand.

 • Night sweats, or excessive sweating while sleeping that sometimes soaks your sheets or clothes

-• Unexplained weight loss that occurs without a change in diet, exercise, or medication
+• Unexplained weight loss without a change in diet, exercise, or medication

-• Fatigue, or persistent physical or mental tiredness or exhaustion that does not improve with rest
+• Fatigue, which is persistent physical or mental tiredness or exhaustion that doesn’t improve with rest

-Other symptoms may depend on where in the body the cancer is.
+Other symptoms may depend on where the cancer is:

-• Swollen lymph nodes or an enlarged spleen due to lymphoma may cause local symptoms.
+• Swollen lymph nodes or an enlarged spleen due to lymphoma may cause local symptoms, which are symptoms in one area of the body.

-• Lymphoma in the chest may cause chronic cough, pain or pressure in the chest, shortness of breath, and difficulty breathing.
+• Lymphoma in the chest may cause an ongoing cough, pain or pressure in the chest, shortness of breath, and difficulty breathing.

-• In the abdomen, SLL may have symptoms such as swollen belly, loss of appetite, nausea and vomiting, and abdominal pain.
+• In the abdomen, SLL may cause symptoms such as a swollen belly, loss of appetite, nausea and vomiting, and abdominal pain.

-• SLL in the brain may cause headaches, changes in personality, difficulty thinking, and seizures.
+• SLL in the brain may cause headaches, blurred vision, changes in personality, difficulty thinking, and seizures.

 Diagnosis of Small Lymphocytic Lymphoma

-To diagnose SLL, your doctor will likely begin by taking a thorough medical history.
-They will also conduct a physical exam to identify your risk factors and any symptoms and physical signs of disease you have.
-The doctor may also want to take biopsies of lymph nodes and bone marrow and to conduct imaging tests and blood tests.
+To diagnose SLL, your doctor will likely start by asking about your medical history.
+They’ll also do a physical exam to look for any risk factors, symptoms, or signs of disease.
+The doctor may also recommend taking biopsies (samples) of your lymph nodes or bone marrow, along with imaging tests and blood tests.

 Biopsy